falk0069/sony-pm-alt/README.md

 -----------------------------------------------------------------
 In order to use this method you do still need to initially install Playmemories on a PC/MAC and link the camera to it.
 The key is to obtain the PTP-GUID.
 PM for Windows uses the MAC addresses of the available interfaces.
 List them with <code>ipconfig /all</code> on the command line and try them one-by-one.

+Alternatively, you can use sony-guid-setter.c to set the GUIDs from Linux.
+It's a one-shot tool that will set your camera's authorized GUID defined in its source.
+Compile it against libusb with <code>gcc -lusb-1.0 sony-guid-setter.c -o sony-guid-setter</code> and run it as <code>sony-guid-setter -g VID:PID</code>.
+You can find your camera's VID:PID by running lsusb.
+Most likely, you would want to run this as a user and not as root. "chown" the USB device under /dev/bus/usb/xxx/yyy to your user, if the utility fails with a permission error.

-Otherwise the for-sure method is to run tcpdump/wireshark and watch for the first ptp packet (port 15740).
+Otherwise the for-sure method is to run tcpdump/wireshark after you used PM on Windows/Mac and watch for the first ptp packet (port 15740).
 You will see something like this: <br>
 ```
 00000000  2c 00 00 00 01 00 00 00  00 00 00 00 00 00 00 00 ,....... ........
 00000010  ff ff 08 00 27 f5 16 4f  57 00 49 00 4e 00 37 00 ....'..O W.I.N.7.